lanshi17/mcp-sandbox/README.md

 4. Use the "execute_python_code" tool to run your code
    - Parameters: container_id and code (Python code)
    - Returns output, errors and links to any generated files
-   - All generated files are stored inside the sandbox container, and file_links are direct HTTP links for download or inline viewing
+   - All generated files are stored inside the sandbox container, and file_links are direct HTTP links for inline viewing

 Example workflow:
 - Use list_python_envs to check for available sandboxes, or create_python_env to create a new one → Get container_id